 A good suggestion is to fly into this buzzing metropolis for a few days to celebrate with the locals, then to catch a boat out to Machangulo Beach Lodge high on a sand dune, to get in a few days of absolute solitude in the midst of the sea’s tidal energies.

 You will be staying on the Santa Maria Peninsula in Maputo Bay in a lush sand dune forest, in a setting known for its moody tidal estuaries and lakes on its western side.
 Fishing and diving here are some of the best in the world and the magical beaches certainly make for a unique Easter.
-One of the best activities at Machangulo Beach lodge is doing nothing.
+One of the best activities at Machangulo Beach Lodge is doing nothing.
 Relaxing on the deck beside the swimming pool is the ideal way to spend a hot day.
 Visit the spa for a wellness session then choose a hammock and swing in the breeze.

 While you may get to escape to an island resort this Easter, this religious holiday does mean different things to different people.
 Can you believe that of the 18 million plus people living in Mozambique, about 30% are Christians?
-I found out the Portuguese Catholic Church still exerts a strong influence in Mozambique which means that Easter is a huge celebration in this country.It is not only about the Easter bunny and stuffing as many chocolate eggs into your mouth as possible!t is also about the resurrection of Jesus Christ and remembering that we can all become better citizens with a sprinkle more mindfulness.
+I found out the Portuguese Catholic Church still exerts a strong influence in Mozambique which means that Easter is a huge celebration in this country.It is not only about the Easter bunny and stuffing as many chocolate eggs into your mouth as possible!t is also about the resurrection of Jesus Christ and remember that we can all become better citizens with a sprinkle more mindfulness.

 So take a few days off from work and explore a different nation, a beautiful setting and a place where Easter can mean what you want it to mean.